 There are many programs we have found that are reaching out to seniors who might be alone and in need of a little extra attention (and supplies) during the holidays.

-Currently serving 133 seniors in DuPage County, Illinois who have limited access to transportation and few, if any, family ties.
+This project serves seniors in DuPage County, Illinois who have limited access to transportation and few, if any, family ties.
 The Senior Citizen Project delivers to seniors over 100 pounds of nutritious food each month.
 Fresh produce includes 15 assorted fruits and vegetables, 7 different frozen meats, fresh bread, 6 bags of non-perishable food, and paper products including toilet paper, paper towels, and facial tissue.

 Seniors also receive household products, personal care items, and special gifts from their Secret Pals.
 Volunteers deliver these items right to the homes of the needy seniors at no cost to them.